Draft Eisenhower movement: "Eisenhower boom" (1948)

-On July 8, Governor Strom Thurmond of South Carolina publicly called and encouraged Eisenhower to run.
+On July 8, Governor Strom Thurmond of South Carolina, who later walked out of the Democratic convention, publicly called and encouraged Eisenhower to run.
 Senator Claude Pepper of Florida said that he would place Eisenhower's name before the convention, "with or without the General's permission".
 Eisenhower replied, "No matter under what terms, conditions, or premises a proposal might be couched, I would refuse to accept the nomination."
 On the evening of July 9, Roosevelt conceded that Eisenhower would not accept the nomination, subsequently ending the draft.
 After Truman won the nomination, most of the polling agencies predicted Dewey would have a decisive lead over him.
 Yet, in an upset victory, Truman defeated Dewey in the 1948 presidential election.
 In his 1977 book, historian and author Herbert S. Parmet argued: "The Eisenhower boom was symptomatic of the abyss into which Democratic Liberals—and one must say not only Liberals—'had fallen'."